Xenon Gas History

 The unique characteristics of xenon gas mean that it must be stored properly to avoid inadvertently creating a hazardous situation.
 This gas dissolves if it is stored in most types of plastic or rubber containers, eventually allowing it to escape from its container and be unable to be used.

-Xenon gas can generally be safely stored in most types of metal or glass containers as long as they are properly sealed and kept at an ideal temperature and pressure level.
+Xenon gas can generally be safely stored in most metal or glass containers, as long as they are properly sealed and maintained at an appropriate temperature and pressure, often using specialized xenon gas equipment designed for the safe handling and storage of noble gases.

 This is particularly true because xenon is an odorless gas, meaning that issues will likely go unnoticed until they cause significant illness.